 Living in Alaska, the first skirt I dreamt up was insulated, because, did I mention I live in Alaska?
 We have four seasons here, Almost Winter, Winter, Still Winter, and Construction.
 See, along with better being able to choose a riding skirt, you now know an Alaska joke, thanks to this post.
 You're welcome.

-The main differences between the Narrow and the Full Arctic lie in their construction.
+The main differences between the Narrow Arctic Insulated Riding Skirt and the Full Arctic Insulated Riding skirt lie in their construction.
 The Full Arctic has no rear zipper, and serves as a quarter sheet on your horse's back.

-The Narrow Arctic has a sleeker outline, because it has less material and has a rear zipper.
+The Narrow Arctic Insulated Riding Skirt has a sleeker outline, because it has less material, and a rear zipper.

-For working around the barn, I prefer the Narrow Arctic, because it has less material.
-However, a friend who spends a lot of time on her 4-wheeler around her farm loves the Full Arctic because she doesn't have to split the skirt to sit down, and uses the excess material like a cocoon around her legs.
+For working around the barn, I prefer the Narrow Arctic Insulated Riding skirt, because it has less material.
+However, a friend who spends a lot of time on her 4-wheeler around her farm loves the Full Arctic because she doesn't have to unzip the skirt to straddle her machine, and uses the excess material like a cocoon around her legs.
 Your call, you can work/play/ride in both.

 Once you wear an insulated skirt you are going to wonder why you allowed your legs to freeze all these long years.
 Total life changer.